voi-jankowski/work-day-scheduler/README.md

 ## Usage

 When you open the page you can see the date and time in the header.
-The clock is live and it updated every second.
+The clock is live and it updated every minute.

 ![Opening of the page.](./assets/images/scheduler-1.png)